 Department of Natural Resources

 The Department of Natural Resources (DNR) develops and implements wildlife, fish and forestry improvement activities and regulates hunting, fishing and gathering on the reservation.
-It also provides many other services, including conservation enforcement, environmental protection, natural resource permits, historical preservation and tribal enrollment.
+It also preserves cultural knowledge and practices as natural resources and provides many other services, including conservation enforcement, environmental protection, natural resource permits, historical preservation and tribal enrollment.

 This program utilizes Band game wardens to enforce game, fish and environmental laws.